it3xl/convention-over-git/README.md

 ## The Announcement

 An update is coming with some some bug fixing.
-Also later I will publish an additiona project with significant performance considerations.
+Also later I will publish an additional project with significant performance considerations.

 ## How to use